kingstut/insi/README.md

 It is Python code designed to:
 - Read in values from probes of any complex system.
 - Perform machine learning computation on the probe measurements to model an objective.
-- Suggest values for probes to output onto the system to achieve the previously mentioned objective.
+- Suggest values for probes to output onto the system to maximize the previously mentioned objective.

 Example use cases: